ggraca/belts/README.md

 end
 ```

-While there are some use cases for simple systems like the above, most of the time they will interact with entities and their components.
+While there are some use cases for simple systems like the one above, most of the time they will interact with entities and their components.

 They way to do this is by specifying a **collection**.
 Behind the scenes, collections are automatically updated when components are added or removed from entities or when these are instantiated or destroyed.
+This ensures a system will only iterate over the small subset of entities it needs to.
 ```ruby
 class SpinnerSystem < BeltsEngine::System
   collection :spinners,